shrinerb/shrine/doc/attacher.md

 ```

 The `:action` parameter is optional; it can be used for triggering a certain
-processing block, and it is also automatically printed by the `logging` plugin
-to aid in debugging.
+processing block, or for additional context during instrumentation.

 As a matter of fact, all additional options passed to `#promote` will be
 forwarded to `Shrine#upload`.
 So unless you're generating versions, you can do